Interscope Communications

-Interscope Communications, Inc. (also known as Interscope Pictures) was a motion picture production company founded in 1979 by Ted Field.
+Interscope Communications, LLC. (also known as Interscope Pictures) was an American motion picture production company founded in 1979 by Ted Field.
 It soon became a division of PolyGram Filmed Entertainment.

 In 1999, after Seagram merged PolyGram into Universal Pictures, Interscope Communications was sold to USA Networks and merged into USA Films.
 In 2000, the company was morphed into Radar Pictures.

 History

 Interscope Communications (the studio shared its name for a former racing team, "Interscope Racing") was founded in 1979 by media mogul Ted Field, who aimed to create films with mass appeal.
 Field then hired Peter Samuelson, who was partner with Field for four years as head of film production.
 Field acted as a producer or executive producer on a number of films in Interscope's filmography.
 The company's first film, Revenge of the Nerds, was released in 1984 and was a box office success.
 That same year, Robert W. Cort, a former executive of 20th Century Fox and Columbia Pictures, joined Interscope and became the president of the company.
 Cort also co-produced a number of films.

 On November 13, 1984, the company received an agreement with The Walt Disney Studios for a two-year term, to become the company's first independent supplier within the studio.

 On December 10, 1986, Interscope Communications inked a three-picture domestic feature pact with United Artists Pictures, whereas production would be jointly financed by UA and Interscope, and that Interaccess Film Distribution and Vestron Inc. would participate in Interscope's share of financing, and domestic videocassette rights to Interscope's features going to Vestron Video, and foreign theatrical, television and home video distribution of Interscope's films going to Interaccess Film Distribution.

 On May 20, 1987, Interscope Communications rises into the rank as a film supplier, in order to set films from different major film studios, mostly MPAA members, which included five of the films that were donated by Interscope to the major motion picture studios, such as Touchstone Pictures, Tri-Star Pictures, Warner Bros., Orion Pictures, 20th Century Fox and De Laurentiis Entertainment Group, as well as his involvement with a $1 million in-house development kitty.